WSpie/Linkedin_2nd_connection/README.md

 Driver can be download here: https://chromedriver.chromium.org/downloads

 To run the program, please edit the cfg.yaml and add your username, password to LinkedIn.
 The school name is used for filtering your alumni.

+Then it can be staeted by: python run.py